jubatus/handson-text/en/source/run_jubatus.rst

 ::

-   client = jubatus.Classifier(host, port)
+   client = jubatus.Classifier(host, port, name)

 First we create a client object.
-The parameters are the host name of the server process and its port number to communicate, reapectively.
+The parameters are the host name of the server process, its port number to communicate, and the name of jubatus cluster.
 Each client library of Jubatus includes this kind of client object.
 User programs always use any capabilities of Jubatus through this client object.